abinit/abinit/doc/tutorial/eph4mob.md

 OpemMP may be beneficial for large calculations.

 Last but not least, datasets are bad, large arrays allocated for k-points and the size depends on ndtset.

-### In-place restart

-All the results of the calculation are stored in a single SIGEPH.nc file for all the $\kk$-points (and spins) considered.
-The list of $\kk$-points is initialized at the beginning of the calculation and an internal table in the netcdf file stores the status of each k-point (whether it has been computed or not).
-This means that calculations that get killed by the resource manager due to time limit can use the SIGEPH file to perform an automatic in-place restart.
-Just set [[eph_restart]] to 1 in the input file and rerun the job.

 ### How to compute only the k-points close to the band edges